 At Aelian Biotechnology we strive to develop exciting new technologies for functional genetic screens.

 We are looking for people who are passionate about our mission and who genuinely care about delivering superior scientific work.
-Candidates must be innovative and inspired to create, deliver and support.
+Our company culture is fast-paced and collaborative with a strong commitment to excellent science.

 Campus-Vienna-Biocenter 3, Landstraße, Wien 1030, Austria